-3.3.1.1 Objective
+3.3 OBJECTIVE

 To advance the quality of Danish research, DFF offers funding for research projects within a budgetary framework of up to DKK 2,200,000, excluding overhead/administration expenses.
-A DFF-Research Project1 (thematic) is characterised by having a clear and well-defined research question, where the research activities are expected to be of a high, international level of quality.
-The duration of a DFF-Research Project1 (thematic) is typically 3 years, but it is possible to apply for a project of up to 4 years' duration if the project includes one or more PhD student(s).
+A DFF-Research Project1 (Inge Lehmann) is characterised by having a clear and well-defined research question, where the research activities are expected to be of a high, international quality.
+The duration of a DFF-Research Project1 (Inge Lehmann) is typically 3 years, but it is possible to apply for a project of up to 4 years' duration if the project includes one or more PhD student(s).